assemblee-virtuelle/semapps/website/docs/guides/your-semapps-project.md

 make stop
 ```

-* OU start using semapps kernel sources (more information in "use semapps kernel source" chapiter) + show logs of containers
+* OR start using semapps kernel sources (more information in "use semapps kernel source" chapiter) + show logs of containers
 ```bash
 make start-dev
 make log-dev